Frequently Asked Questions

 What is the approval period for an AUP?

 Protocols are approved for three (3) years.
-Throughout the three years, each AUP goes through a less arduous review once a year (annual review) and then an in-depth review at the end of the three years (de novo review).
+Then all protocols undergo an in-depth review at the end of the three years (de novo review).

 Is a separate AUP required for each teaching course involving animals?